bartificer/programming-by-stealth/docs/tidbit4.md

 Thankfully for Allison's brain and wallet, we didn't need to do any of that to get her website working reliably again, we went down a much more pleasant path!

+### You Don't Need to be a DBA!

+TO DO — DB as a service

 ### It's Web Servers all the Way Down!